spree/spree/guides/content/developer/tutorials/api_customization_tutorial.md

 ## Introduction

 In this tutorial we are going to learn how we can customize the **[REST API](../../api)** provided by Spree, adding a new endpoint (or you can override an existing in core).
 We will do this on the extension `spree_simple_sales` created in [Extensions tutorial](extensions_tutorial).
-If you don't see before,please, check them!
+If you don't see before, please check them!

 ## Adding Custom Endpoints